 “You’ve got to talk to God to find out what God needs you to do as an individual, and what God needs you as a congregation to be, in the community you have been placed,” he said.
 “If we spend too much time inside [the walls of our church], we’re not going to do much good in discipleship.”

-Johnson shared his passion around prayer and vital congregations in a “Between Two Pulpits” conversation this week with Bryce Wiebe, director of Special Offerings, and Lauren W. Rogers, project manager of Digital Fundraising at the PC(USA).
-When the co-hosts asked Johnson what he would preach on this week, if given the chance, he referred to Ephesians 4:25–5:2, which is one of the passages for Sunday.
+Johnson shared his passion around prayer and vital congregations in a recent “Between Two Pulpits” conversation with Bryce Wiebe, director of Special Offerings, and Lauren W. Rogers, project manager of Digital Fundraising at the PC(USA).
+When the co-hosts asked Johnson what he would preach on that week, if given the chance, he referred to Ephesians 4:25–5:2.

 Explaining that these rules for new life were published because of the backbiting, slandering and telling lies that was going on in Ephesus, Johnson said these kinds of shenanigans are not good for the body of Christ, which we represent.
 But what really drew him into this passage was this phrase in verse 30: “Do not grieve the Holy Spirit.”